 "use strict";

-import Camera from "./camera_manipulation.js";

-export default Camera;

-With this structure of the source code files, camrea_main.js implements all the basic functionality and exports to camera_manipulation.js that defines additional functionality for the Camera class.
-Finally, camera.js imports the extended functions from camera_manipulation.js.
-The users of the Camera class can simply import from camera.js and will have access to all of the defined functionality.

-In this way, camera.js serves as the access point to the Camera class and hides the details of the implementation source code structure.

-The TextureRenderable object is the most appropriate for implementing the per-pixel collision functionality.
-This is because the TextureRenderable object is the base class for all classes that render textures.
-Implementation in this base class means all subclasses can inherit the functionality with minimal additional changes.

-TODO: remaining code in texture_renderable.js

-import TextureRenderable from "./texture_renderable_pixel_collision.js";
+import TextureRenderable from "./ texture_renderable_pixel_collision.js";

 export default TextureRenderable;

+With this structure, the texture_renderable_main.js file implements all the basic functionality and exports to texture_renderable_pixel_collision.js, which appends additional functionality to the TextureRenderable class.
+Finally, texture_renderable.js imports the extended functions from texture_renderable_pixel_collision.js .
+The users of the TextureRenderable class can simply import from texture_renderable.js and will have access to all of the defined functionality.

+In this way, from the perspective of the game developer, texture_renderable.js serves as the access point to the TextureRenderable class and hides the details of the implementation source code structure.
+At the same time, from the perspective of you as the engine developer, complex implementations are separated into source code files with names indicating the content achieving readability of each individual file.

+Define Access to Texture Color Array

+Recall that you began this project by first editing the Texture module to retrieve the color array that represent a texture.
+You must now edit TextureRenderable to gain access to this color array.